Ketogenic diet foods – what to eat

 - Don’t replace high carb junk with keto junk.
 Don’t swap out real sugar for fake sugar.
 If you want a treat, make a low carb version of a dessert or treat yourself, using our dessert or treat guide.
 You will likely have more life-long success on the keto diet if you adapt your palate so that you no longer want, need, or crave these sorts of foods.

 - Beware of labels that say “net carbs.”
 That is often a form of creative marketing to hide the true carb content.

 Eat real food

-This folder with basic keto advice can be printed for easy reference, or given to curious friends.
+This leaflet with basic keto advice can be printed for easy reference, or given to curious friends.